LAntonioag/CourseProject/Codebook.md

 tBodyGyroMagstd 			10
 tBodyGyroJerkMagmean 		10
 tBodyGyroJerkMagstd 		10

 fBodyAccmeanX 				10
+						Mean of the Fast Fourier Transform in the body linear acceleration in the X axis.
+							0.00000001 to 0.99999999

 fBodyAccmeanY 				10
+						Mean of the Fast Fourier Transform in the body linear acceleration in the Y axis.
+							0.00000001 to 0.99999999

 fBodyAccmeanZ 				10
+						Mean of the Fast Fourier Transform in the body linear acceleration in the Z axis.
+							0.00000001 to 0.99999999

 fBodyAccstdX  				10
+						Standard deviation of the Fast Fourier Transform in the body linear acceleration in the X axis.
+							0.00000001 to 0.99999999

 fBodyAccstdY 				10
+						Standard deviation of the Fast Fourier Transform in the body linear acceleration in the Y axis.
+							0.00000001 to 0.99999999

 fBodyAccstdZ 				10
+						Standard deviation of the Fast Fourier Transform in the body linear acceleration in the Z axis.
+							0.00000001 to 0.99999999
 fBodyAccJerkmeanX 			10
 fBodyAccJerkmeanY 			10
 fBodyAccJerkmeanZ 			10